Golf courses — in particular Trump’s — have long proved a difficult assignment for Secret Service

 (CNN) — Golf courses, and in particular former President Donald Trump’s own properties, have long been a source of concern among Secret Service officials tasked with securing the grounds while the commander in chief plays, according to people familiar with the matter.

+While security around Trump was bolstered in the aftermath of the first attempt on his life over the summer, the new beefed-up protective detail wasn’t able to prevent another would-be assassin from coming within 500 yards of the former president, armed with an AK-47 with a telescopic sight on Sunday.

+In some ways, a similar issue led to both situations: difficulty securing a perimeter around the former president.

-A golf course is often the largest outdoor area a president can visit, and their design — often abutting public roads and containing elements like trees and hills which can conceal would-be assassins — make them particularly difficult for the agency to secure.
+A golf course presents a particular challenge.
+The fairways and greens of a golf course are often the largest outdoor area a president can visit, and their design — often abutting public roads and containing elements such as trees and hills that can conceal would-be assassins — make them particularly difficult for the agency to secure.

+Officials said at a news conference Sunday that a suspected would-be shooter hid in a patch of bushes on the perimeter of Trump’s golf course before a Secret Service agent spotted the barrel of his weapon.

 Like other presidents before him, Trump’s presence at a golf course does not prompt the club to shut down to the general public, nor for the roads to be closed nearby.